 Type of care provided Child Minder

 Registered places 10

 Language of the service English

-Previous Care Inspectorate Wales inspection This is the first inspection post registration.
+Previous Care Inspectorate Wales inspection 17 October 2018

 Is this a Flying Start service?
 No

-Does this service provide the Welsh Language active offer?
-No. This is a service that does not provide an 'Active Offer' of the Welsh language.
-It does not anticipate, identify or meet the Welsh language needs of people /children who use, or intend to use their service.
+Does this service promote Welsh language and culture?
+The service provides an 'Active Offer' of the Welsh language.
+It anticipates, identifies and meets the Welsh language and cultural needs of people who use, or may use, the service.

-Well-being Good
+Well-being Excellent

 Care and Development Excellent

-Environment Good
+Environment Excellent

-Leadership and Management Good
+Leadership and Management Excellent

-For further information on ratings, please see the end of this report
+For further information on ratings, please see the end of this report Summary

-Summary

-Children are happy and feel safe in the child minder's care.
+Children are very happy and feel safe in the child minder's care.
 They settle well and develop positive relationships with their friends and the child minder.
 Children progress well and are developing their independence.
 Children are curious learners, and they enjoy their play.